 What Else Can You Use Foil For?

 Foils are most often used if you only want to dye a few bits of your hair.
 However, if you wish to dye the bulk of your hair and protect a few bits from being processed, foils are also great.
-You can simply section off the hair you want to keep undyed and wrap each section in foil, using the same procedure described above, only without adding the dye.
+You can simply section off the hair you want to keep undyed and wrap each section in foil, using the same procedure described above—only without adding the dye.
 Then you can proceed to dye the remainder of your loose hair, working carefully around the foils.

-DIY: Bleaching Hair with Foils
+2. Bleaching Hair

 If parts of your hair are already bleached, but you want to lighten the rest or add more bleached sections, then the exclusion method can also be used.
-This trick is excellent for protecting hair that has been damaged from over-processing with bleach, in order to avoid excessive damage.
+This trick is excellent for protecting hair that has been damaged from over-processing with bleach in order to avoid excessive damage.

-Using Foils for Regrowth Applications (Touch-Ups)
+3. Regrowth Applications (Touch-Ups)

-Foils are great to use with regrowth applications if you don't wish to dye over your previously-dyed hair.
+Foils are great to use with regrowth applications if you don't wish to dye over your previously dyed hair.
 This is especially true for highlights as overlapping more bleach on top of your previous highlights will lighten your hair further and lead to a slight 'stripey' effect.
 You can use the exclusion method for this.

 Tips for Root Protection